Code of Conduct

 - Use of physical means to resolve conflicts is prohibited as are threats of harm to person or property, sexual violence, dating violence, and stalking.

-- Harassment in every form is prohibited.
-Harassment is considered to be interference with the personal liberty of others which may lead to injury, emotional disturbances, physical discomfort, humiliation, or feeling threatened.
+- Harassing behavior in every form is prohibited.
+Harassing behavior is considered to be behavior not addressed in VSC Policies 311 and 311A which interferes with the personal liberty of others and may lead to injury, emotional disturbances, physical discomfort, humiliation, or feeling threatened.
 Stalking is a form of harassment.

 - Sexual activity of any kind without expressed consent is prohibited.
 (See Sexual Misconduct Policy)